-In general, about 15% of memory foam mattress reviewers report significant odor or off-gassing, usually attributed to chemicals used in manufacturing and dissipating within 1-3 weeks.
+In general, about 15% of reviewers report significant odor or off-gassing, usually attributed to chemicals used in manufacturing and dissipating within 1-3 weeks.
 Conventional memory foams are entirely synthetic, or petroleum-based.
-Synthetic foams typically receive higher reports of odors than plant-based memory foams, especially very dense foams.
+Synthetic foams typically receive higher reports of odors than their plant-based counterparts, especially very dense foams.

 Plant-based memory foams replace a portion of petro products with plant-based oils and ingredients, and manufacturers are often more conscious of avoiding volatile organic compounds (VOCs).

 For durability scores we looked a complaints of sagging or impressions in owner reviews compared with other consumer publications’ durability scores for each brand.
 The iComfort Savant, Optimum Inspirations, Comfort Dreams Select-a-Size, Simmons and Signature Sleep rate below average for durability based on significant reports of sagging and impressions.
 These mattresses are estimated to last between 3-6 years.
 Tempurpedic, Amerisleep and BedInABox all received fairly low complaints of impressions or wear, and would likely last between 7-8 years or more.
-Durability depends on a variety factors, including memory foam and core foam density, user care, sleeper weight and frequency of usage, so significant variation can exist here.
+Durability depends on a variety factors, including the densities of all the foams, user care, sleeper weight and frequency of usage, so significant variation can exist here.

 Warranty & Returns

 The warranties offered varied significantly.
 The Signature Sleep 12” offers only a one-year warranty.
-Comfort Dreams has only a 5-year limited warranty.
 Amerisleep and BedInABox offer 20 years with 10 years of full coverage.
 Sealy, Simmons and Serta each offer 10 years total with full coverage for the duration.
 Tempurpedic has a 25-year warranty with 10 years of full coverage.

-The Signature Sleep 12” Memory Foam, Simmons Comforpedic and Sealy Optimum Inspiration had ratings of 78%, 77% and 77%, respectively, with reviewers generally praising comfort, but complaining of costs (Sealy and Simmons), durability, or service issues.
+The Signature Sleep 12”, Simmons Comforpedic and Sealy Optimum Inspiration had ratings of 78%, 77% and 77%, respectively, with reviewers generally praising comfort, but complaining of costs (Sealy and Simmons), durability, or service issues.

 The Signature Sleep 12” and Comfort Dreams Select-A-Firmness are the most inexpensive at $319.99 and $599.99 respectively.
 In the middle, the BedInABox Tranquility Gel is priced at $1,299, the Revere from Amerisleep at $1,499 and the Serta iComfort is $1,574.
 On the high-end is the Sealy Optimum at $1,999 (set) and the Tempurpedic Contour Rhapsody Breeze at $3,899.
 Simmons does not list the price of their Comforpedic mattress, though it averages around $1800-$2000 depending on retailer.

-The collection of diverse memory foam mattress brands compared in this article highlight some interesting trends, namely that the more expensive big-name brands don’t necessarily offer high quality or better owner satisfaction than mid-range models.
-The two best-rated beds both come from online retailers and are priced in the middle-range for memory foam, while even the low-end beds scored fairly well with shoppers.
+The collection of diverse mattress brands compared in this article highlight some interesting trends, namely that the more expensive big-name brands don’t necessarily offer high quality or better owner satisfaction than mid-range models.
+The two best-rated beds both come from online retailers and are priced in the middle-range for this category, while even the low-end beds scored fairly well with shoppers.